 Information on PE uniform will be shared shortly.

 Provision of food will be available for all students, including for those eligible for free school meals.
-Furthermore, to ensure distinct groups remain apart, lunchtimes will be staggered and students will remain in their designated indoor and outdoor areas of the school.

 To support us in adhering to government guidance the school will now be using a cashless system.
 Payments for all school items, trips and lunch money will need to be paid online via the school gateway.